bitcraze/bitcraze-website/src/products/battery-chg-500mA.md

 {% product_highlight
 fa-battery-full;
 Battery charger;
-Make sure you're batteries are always ready for action!
+Make sure your batteries are always ready for action!
 %}

 Use the Bitcraze battery charger to always have your spare batteries full